vindolin/HomeBase14/README.md

 I started this project because I wanted to learn Flutter/Dart and I needed a real-life project to safely sharpen my claws on.

-As a fan of open source home automation and a lot of heterogenous devices all having different styles of MQTT payloads, this was a good opportunity to replace all the generic control programs with a program tailored to my needs.
+As a fan of open source home automation and a lot of heterogeneous devices all having different styles of MQTT payloads, this was a good opportunity to replace all the generic control programs with a program tailored to my needs.

 After trying different frameworks, I chose Riverpod for data-binding and while all the different providers and their notifiers irritated me a lot at the beginning, I'm really happy with that decision now.